 Revenues - Total revenues consist of food and beverage revenues as well as amusement and other revenues.
 Beverage revenues refer to alcoholic beverages.
-For the thirteen weeks ended May 3, 2015, we derived 31.1% of our total revenue from food sales, 15.4% from beverage sales, 52.8% from amusement sales and 0.7% from other sources.
+For the thirteen weeks ended August 2, 2015, we derived 31.6% of our total revenue from food sales, 14.0% from beverage sales, 53.5% from amusement sales and 0.9% from other sources.
+For the twenty-six weeks ended August 2, 2015, we derived 31.4% of our total revenue from food sales, 14.7% from beverage sales, 53.2% from amusement sales and 0.7% from other sources.
 Our revenue growth is primarily influenced by the number of new store openings and growth in comparable store revenues.
 Comparable store revenue growth reflects the change in year-over-year revenue for the comparable store base and is an important measure of store performance.
 Comparable store sales growth can be generated by increases in average dollars spent per customer and improvements in customer traffic.